 7 Years

-That’s longer than I’ve been married, held a job, owned a home…it’s the longest I’ve done anything that takes about 15 minutes.
+That’s longer than I’ve held a job, owned a home…it’s the longest I’ve done anything that takes about 15 minutes.

 Family and friends are welcome to join in this landmark occasion yet again: